Space Studies

 • Technical

-Knowledge obtained from this program is useful preparation for a student to develop new skills often required for an aerospace operations engineer/technician, observatory telescope operator, planetarium astronomer, space industry administrator, space journalist, or military space systems specialist.
+Knowledge obtained from this program is useful for students looking to develop and pursue new skills often required to support career goals in aerospace operations, systems engineer or technician responsibilities, observatory telescope operation, planetarium astronomy, space industry administration, space journalism, space educator, or military space systems.

-Your master’s in space studies online classes are taught by highly respected field experts, including scientists and engineers currently working for NASA and aerospace firms.
+Your master’s in space studies online classes are taught by highly respected field experts and faculty members, including scientists and engineers currently working for NASA and aerospace firms.

-1. Understand the foundations and importance of space studies in relation to human space exploration/understanding of the cosmos
+1. Understand the foundations and importance of space studies in relation to human space exploration, planetary sciences, and comprehension of the cosmos, universe, and celestial bodies

-2. Grow your familiarity with quantitative and qualitative research and statistical data related supporting aerospace science, astronomy, or space policy concepts
+2. Develop your familiarity with quantitative, scientific and qualitative research and statistical data supporting aerospace science, astronomy, outer space, or space policy concepts

 3. Learn the history, chronology, and concepts for placing manned and unmanned vehicles in space

-4. Comprehend the importance of remote sensing satellites used to observe Earth and other celestial bodies in the solar system
+4. Comprehend the importance of remote sensing satellites used to observe Earth, the moon, planets, and other celestial bodies in the solar system

-5. Study the psychological and physiological elements for supporting human life in a space environment, including spacesuit design/development
+5. Study the psychological and physiological elements for supporting human life in a space environment, including spacesuit design and development

 View Program Outcome Assessment Results